justinpv98/tantan-chat/README.md

 VITE_TENOR_CLIENT_KEY = [custom client key you make up]
 ```

-Then, create an .env.local file in the server folder, and input your API key as such:
+Then, create an .env file in the server folder, and input your API key as such:

 ```
 CLOUDINARY_CLOUD_NAME = [cloud name provided by cloudinary]